warpas/warpas.github.io/posts/unfinished/What ways to interact with mobile apps are there?.md

 #coding #computing101 #post/in_progress #humanapi

 What is your favourite way to use the Google Calendar app?
 How about other apps?
-Is your answer “the normal way - on my phone or laptop”?
+Is your answer “duh, the normal way - on my phone or laptop”?

-Many people who never studied programming **don’t know there are other ways**. **And no, they** don’t require learning a programming language.
+If you never learned programming, chances are high, that you rarely ever thought about this issue.
+I know only a few examples of non-programmers who use CLIs or APIs .
 How often do you think about alternate methods of using your favourite phone app?
+-Many people who never studied programming **don’t know there are other ways**. **And no, they** don’t require learning a programming language.-

 Imagine you only communicated with other people only by grunting and pointing your fingers.
 It’s far from enough for having a meaningful exchange of ideas or feelings.
 But it’s perfect for warning someone about a nearby threat and it’d probably be sufficient to get you food and shelter.
 It’s a good analogy for using computer systems.
 There is more than one way to do it.
-I’d like to expose you to a few methods, that you probably don’t think about that often.
-Hopefully they’ll shift your perspective of what you can do with your computers, large and small.
+I’d like to expose you to a few methods, that may seem unfamiliar.
+Hopefully they’ll shift your perspective of what you can do with your computers, robots and favourite apps.
 Let’s get started!

 ### The ones you’re used to - visual interfaces 😎